04) Discover the Power of GOLD

 What is Gold Unity?

-Gold Unity is simple.
-If you are adding 6 dB of nonlinear gain with Gold, Unity will reduce the output with 6 dB of linear gain after Gold, maintaining perceived volume but reducing peaks.
-This allows you to hear the compression effects of Gold without being tricked by the increase in loudness.
+Gold Unity is straightforward.
+If you apply 6 dB of nonlinear gain with Gold, Unity automatically reduces the output by 6 dB of linear gain after Gold.
+This maintains perceived volume while reducing peaks, allowing you to focus on the compression effects of Gold without being misled by an increase in loudness.

 Just remember that the more aggressive clipping you do, the less clean gold processing will sound.
 When using Gold for loudness, I like to keep my clipping to a minimum.